The National Highway Traffic Safety Administration has a legislative

 safety performance requirements for motor vehicles or items of motor vehicle

 equipment.
-These requirements are specified in such a manner "that
+These requirements are specified in such a manner "that the public

-is protected against unreasonable risk of crashes occurring as a result
+is protected against unreasonable risk of crashes occurring as a result of the

 design, construction, or performance of motor vehicles and is also protected